 Concept

-The 100 kWth Beam-Down solar thermal concentrator was proposed by Tokyo Institute of Technology (TiTech) (figure 1-3).
-Having as main objective to test several design concepts that may lead to the reduction in the overall cost of this type of technology, and investigate the feasibility of scaling the beam down concentrator to significantly higher capacities.
-The Beam-Down concept has been attracting the attention of researchers because of its advantage on placing the receiver on or near the ground avoiding the need of pumping up the working fluid.
+The 100 kWth Beam-Down solar thermal concentrator was proposed by Tokyo Institute of Technology (figure 1-3) with the objectives of testing several design concepts that may lead to the reduction in the overall cost of this type of technology, and investigating the feasibility of scaling the beam down concentrator to significantly higher capacities.
+The Beam-Down concept has been attracting the attention of researchers because of its advantage of placing the receiver on or near the ground avoiding the need of pump up the working fluid.
 The main differences of this technology in comparison with conventional designs are its optics, the multi-ring reflector design and the ganged-type heliostats.
-Historically the Beam-Down system was considered to be less competitive because the mechanical strength of the structure that supports the receiver needs to endure consistent wind forces; also, cooling is required for the overheated mirror.
-The influences of wind and heat on the mirror may cause degradation of lower focus and ultimately reduce the receiver efficiency [20].
-Nevertheless, the central reflector that we employ consists of multiple hyperboloids with the same focal point, providing a substantial cost reduction.
-The multi-ring concept allows for a lighter frame structure which increases ventilation between the rinds, allowing heat removal and reducing the wind effect.
+Historically the Beam-Down system was considered to be less competitive because the mechanical strength of the structure that supports the receiver needs maintain optical accuracy underwind loads; also, cooling is required to prevent overheating of the central mirror.
+The influences of wind and heat on the mirror may cause degradation of lower focus and ultimately reduce the collection efficiency [20].
+The central reflector of the current design consists of multiple flat facets with the same focal point, providing a substantial cost reduction.
+The multi-ring concept allows for a lighter frame structure and ventilation between the rings, allowing heat removal and reducing the wind loads.

 After receiving responsibility for the operation of the Beam-Down plant our team conducted a measurement study to characterize the plant and investigate its unique design aspects.
-Based on our analysis large deviations were identified in the flux measurement system that was employed to measure the plant’s performance, something that raised doubts about the conclusion of the final report from TiTech.
 A detailed description of the procedure for the plant characterization can be found in Marwan Mokhtar thesis [21]

 Beam-Down Solar Thermal Concentrator (BDSTC)

-The Beam-Down Solar Thermal Concentrator (BDSTC) has a 280 m2 of primary reflective area.
-The reflective surface contain of 33 2-axis tracking mirrors (heliostats).
+The Beam-Down Solar Thermal Concentrator (BDSTC) has 280 m2 of primary reflective area.
+This primary surface area is comprised of 33 2-axis tracking mirror assemblies (heliostats).
 The heliostats focus sunlight on one imaginary upper focal point, the radiation gets intercepted by a secondary central reflector on top of the tower to be then redirected to a lower focal point close to ground level see Figure 3-1.